Erskine Barton Childers: United Nations civil servant

-The Ford Foundation and the Dag Hammarskjöld Foundation
+Ford Foundation and the Dag Hammarskjöld Foundation

-After his retirement, Erskine Childers continued to strive relentlessly for the ideals for which he had worked so hard.
-He co-authored several notable books for the Ford Foundation and the Dag Hammarskjöld Foundation on the reform of the United Nations with his colleague and equally devoted United Nations civil servant, Sir Brian Urquhart.
+After his retirement, Childers continued to work for his ideals.
+He co-wrote books for the Ford Foundation and the Dag Hammarskjöld Foundation on the reform of the United Nations with his colleague United Nations civil servant, Sir Brian Urquhart.
 The best known of these publications is A World in Need of Leadership.
-He continued writing on United Nations matters whilst travelling constantly; lecturing on the Organisation and the many challenges confronting it, such as globalisation and democracy, conflict prevention and peace-keeping, humanitarian assistance, human rights, famine, ageing and development, health, financial arrangement of the United Nations, citizen's rights, female participation, design and perceptions, education, the North South divide and world economy.
-In 1995, Childers co-authored a paper with his international law colleague Marjolijn Snippe called "The Agenda for Peace and the Law of the Sea", for Pacem in Maribus XXIII, the Annual Conference of the International Ocean Institute, that was held in Costa Rica, December 1995.
+He continued writing on United Nations matters whilst travelling constantly; lecturing on the Organisation and the many challenges confronting it, such as globalisation and democracy, conflict prevention and peace-keeping, humanitarian assistance, human rights, famine, ageing and development, health, financial arrangement of the United Nations, citizen's rights, female participation, design and perceptions, education, the North-South divide and world economy.
+In 1995, Childers co-wrote a paper with his international law colleague Marjolijn Snippe called "The Agenda for Peace and the Law of the Sea", for Pacem in Maribus XXIII, the Annual Conference of the International Ocean Institute, which was held in Costa Rica, December 1995.

 He became Secretary General of the World Federation of United Nations Associations in March 1996.
 He served for only five months, and died on 25 August 1996 during the organisation's fiftieth anniversary congress.
-He is buried in Roundwood, Ireland.
+He is buried in Roundwood, County Wicklow, Ireland.